-Sustainability (CASSAS) project funded
+Sustainability (CASSAS) project funded by the National

 The graffiti on the left is scratched into a pillar in St Mary's Church, Martham.
 It has been identified as a medieval 'cog', in use as a trading vessel during the 15th century.
 These cargo ships traded with the Baltic under the Hanseatic League during the Middle Ages and were a common sight.
 Replicas can be seen in Sweden at Malmo.
 For a detailed description of these ship graffiti read Matthew Champion's book or see this video which explains in detail the graffiti which can be found all over England.
 He discusses Martham's ship in some detail here.